 The museum was established in 1979 and now includes many types of fire fighting apparatus, from early hand drawn hose reels to horse drawn equipment to a 1921 Ahrens Fox pumper.
 Other displays show early rope nets to catch jumpers from high rise buildings, leather water buckets used by volunteer bucket brigades, helmets and uniforms, a unique badge collection, and models of modern and antique fire trucks.
 There are still horseshoe marks on the floor from the time when the ladder and pumper equipment was pulled by horses.

-The latest exhibit is the 1911 Hartford Water Tower, one of only a very few still in existence.
+The museum includes the 1911 Hartford Water Tower, one of only a very few still in existence.
 The Water Tower was originally horse drawn, but in 1914 the Hartford Fire Dept. motorized it by adding a gasoline-electric tractor in place of the horses.
 The mast on the Tower is 55 feet high and is spring raised.
-The Tower has been completely restored and is once again in operating condition.
+The Tower has been restored and is once again in operating condition.

 The museum is open mid-April to mid-November.
 For additional information, call (860) 649-9436, or visit www.thefiremuseum.org .